MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 If you choose to enable *sales order integration*, you must specify a user that can handle this synchronization - the integration user or another user account.

 ### Coupling records
-In the setup guide, you can choose the synchronize between the two services.
+In the assisted setup guide, you can choose to synchronize between the two services.
 But later, you can also set up synchronization of specific types of data.
 This is referred to as *coupling*, and this section provides recommendations for what you must take into consideration.

 For example, if you want to see Dynamics CRM accounts as customers in [!INCLUDE[d365fin](includes/d365fin_md.md)], you must couple the two types of records.
 It is not very complicated - you open the **Customer List** window in [!INCLUDE[d365fin](includes/d365fin_md.md)], and there is an action in the ribbon to couple this data with Dynamics CRM.
 Then you specify which [!INCLUDE[d365fin](includes/d365fin_md.md)] customers match which accounts in Dynamics CRM.